-- Some experts say it’s cheaper to fly on a Tuesday and Saturday…business travelers aren’t traveling on those days and leisure travelers want to maximize their weekend.
+- Some experts say it’s cheaper to fly on a Tuesday and Saturday…business travellers aren’t travelling on those days and leisure travellers want to maximize their weekend.
 Makes sense aye but I don’t think it really matters, with today’s technology and social media cheap travel deals occur often.
 If you’re unsure use Hooper to identify the best time to purchase your ticket.
 Once you have your time, day and month sorted check Kiwi.com, Vayama, Jetrader and CheapFlights for the cheapest price.
-Another tip, once you’ve located the cheapest deal check the airlines website itself…they often have sale campaigns running and can be even cheaper…it’s also confirmation you’re getting the best price.
+Another tip, once you’ve located the cheapest deal check the airline’s website itself…they often have sale campaigns running and can be even cheaper…it’s also confirmation you’re getting the best price.

 - If using different airlines make sure you allow plenty of time for connecting flights.
-Recently when traveling from Costa Rica to San Francisco I flew into Miami to get a connecting flight to San Francisco.
-There was a delay in the arrival of the flight and getting through customs and internal security check points was a very long and slow process.
-As a result I nearly missed my connecting flight.
+Recently when travelling from Costa Rica to San Francisco I flew into Miami to get a connecting flight to San Francisco.
+There was a delay in the arrival of the flight and getting through customs and internal security checkpoints was a very long and slow process.
+As a result, I nearly missed my connecting flight.
 Be mindful if you miss your connecting flight and are using different airlines you may have to pay for another flight.

-- You’ve probably noticed Vayama, Jetrader and CheapFlights also search and compare hotels prices, some other sites worth checking are Booking.com, Accorhotels and Trivago.
-Trivago searches hundreds of hotel booking sites at once, so it saves you a heap of time.
+- You’ve probably noticed Vayama, Jetrader and CheapFlights also search and compare hotels prices, some other sites worth checking are Booking.com and Cheap hotels.
+Like Trivago, Cheap hotels (Hotellook) is a price comparison site which searches hundreds of hotel booking sites at once, so it saves you a heap of time.

 - Consider other alternatives like buses and trains.
-Often it’s nicer to see the country side or area you’re visiting rather than flying from city to city and it can be a lot cheaper.
+Often it’s nicer to see the countryside or area you’re visiting rather than flying from city to city and it can be a lot cheaper.
 Check-out New Zealand by Bus, Rail and Ferry.
 For tours have a look at Contiki, I did a Contiki around Europe years ago.
-Traveling with like minded people is a lot of fun.
+Travelling with like-minded people is a lot of fun.